Lincoln's Birthday

-Lincoln's Birthday is a legal, public holiday in some U.S. states, observed on the anniversary of Abraham Lincoln's birth on February 12, 1809 in Hodgenville (Hodgensville, Hodgen's Mill), Kentucky.
-Connecticut, Illinois, Indiana, Michigan, Ohio, Texas, California, Missouri, and New York observe the holiday.
+Lincoln's Birthday is a public holiday in some U.S. states, observed on the anniversary of Abraham Lincoln's birth on February 12, 1809, in Hodgenville, Kentucky.
+Connecticut, Illinois, Indiana, Michigan, Ohio, California, Missouri, and New York observe the holiday.

 In many other states, Lincoln's birthday is not celebrated separately, as a stand-alone holiday.
-Instead, Lincoln's birthday is combined with a celebration of President George Washington's birthday (also in February) and celebrated either as Washington's Birthday or as Presidents' Day on the third Monday in February, concurrent with the federal holiday.
+Instead, Lincoln's birthday is combined with a celebration of President George Washington's birthday (also in February) and celebrated either along with the Federal holiday of Washington's Birthday or as Presidents' Day on the third Monday in February.

 History

 The earliest known observance of Lincoln's birthday occurred in Buffalo, New York, in either 1873 or 1874.
 Julius Francis (d.
 1881), a Buffalo druggist, made it his life's mission to honor the slain president.
 He repeatedly petitioned Congress to establish Lincoln's birthday as a legal holiday.

 The day is marked by traditional wreath-laying ceremonies at Abraham Lincoln Birthplace National Historic Site in Hodgenville, Kentucky, and at the Lincoln Memorial in Washington, D.C.
 The latter has been the site of a ceremony ever since the Memorial was dedicated.
 Since that event in 1922, observances continue to be organized by the Lincoln Birthday National Commemorative Committee and by the Military Order of the Loyal Legion of the United States (MOLLUS).
 A wreath is laid on behalf of the President of the United States, a custom also carried out at the grave sites of all deceased U.S. presidents on their birthdays.
 Lincoln's tomb is in Springfield, Illinois.

 On February 12, 2009, the annual wreath-laying ceremony at the Lincoln Memorial commemorated Lincoln's 200th birthday in grand fashion.
 An extended ceremony, organized by the Abraham Lincoln Bicentennial Commission (ALBC) and with help from MOLLUS, featured musical performances from four-time Grammy-nominated singer Michael Feinstein and the U.S. Marine Corps Band.
-The morning celebration also featured remarks by Illinois Sen. Dick Durbin; Lincoln scholar and ALBC Co-Chair Harold Holzer; recently retired Rhode Island Supreme Court Chief Justice – and ALBC Commissioner – Frank J. Williams; and author Nikki Giovanni reciting her newest work, which was written especially for the Bicentennial.
+The morning celebration also featured remarks by Illinois Sen. Dick Durbin; Lincoln scholar and ALBC Co-chair Harold Holzer; recently retired Rhode Island Supreme Court Chief Justice – and ALBC Commissioner – Frank J. Williams; and author Nikki Giovanni reciting her newest work, which was written especially for the Bicentennial.

 As part of Lincoln's birthday bicentennial, the U.S. Mint released four new Lincoln cents.
 The commemorative coins have new designs on the reverse showing stages of his life.
 The first went into circulation on September 12, 2009.
 The standard portrait of Lincoln's head remains on the front.
 The new designs include a log cabin representing his birthplace, Lincoln as a young man reading while sitting on a log that he was taking a break from splitting, Lincoln as a state legislator in front of the Illinois Capitol, and the partially built dome of the U.S. Capitol.

-New Jersey started observing the holiday on May 23, 2008 with the enactment of the Public Employee Pension and Benefits Reform Act of 2008.
+New Jersey started observing the holiday on May 23, 2008, with the enactment of the Public Employee Pension and Benefits Reform Act of 2008.